thecodeteam/flocker-drivers/README.md

 # Examples

-Your 3 Nodes containing ScaleIO + FLocker will be on a private address space in virtualbox.
+Your 3 Nodes containing ScaleIO + Flocker will be on a private address space in virtualbox.
 The example at the time of running this used vboxnet1 192.168.50.1/24

 Here is a fig file (fig.yml)